Ownership

 Purchase & Financing

 Purchased September 2025.
 Financed through LMCU (Lake Michigan Credit Union).
-Title search completed.
 Aircraft held in Krosswind Aviation LLC.

 Monthly Fixed Costs